AmyPhung/robo_fish/_pages/about.md

        <div class="content">
            <center>
                <p >
 Ever is the one who started this project and got us all hyped up to work on a robot fish (want to file a complaint? send it to him!)
 He has mad skills with Pytorch, ROS, and ML, which was super useful in the machine-learning-powered-robot-vacuum-dodgeball project, but not so much in this one - but hey, he's got the CAD skills too to whip up a robotic fish model too (like pineapple dole whip).
-Fun facts: His favorite ice cream is Mint Chocolate Chip and his favorite web browser is Reddit
+Fun fact: His favorite ice cream is Mint Chocolate Chip and he's going to be working on swarm robots at Oregon State University next fall.
 </p>
            </center>
        </div>